vlikin/adyax_test/README.txt

 present results.

 Organize your code as module named ‘adyax_test’.
-You should write your code respecting drupal standards and approaches.
+You should write your code respecting drupal standards and approaches.edited